Glentoran thrown out of Irish Cup

-Irish Cup: Glentoran thrown out of competition for playing ineligible Joe Crowe in quarter-final win
+Irish Cup: Glentoran thrown out of competition for playing ineligible Joe Crowe in Newry quarter-final

 Last updated on .From the section Irish